 Distribution and Abundance in Florida:

-Eggs are laid in groups of 5-15 on the leaf buds or leaves of the host plants.
+Three or more broods per year.
+The yellow, elongated eggs are laid singly or in groups of 5-15 on the leaf buds or leaves of the host plants.
 Unhatched eggs are sometimes eaten by young larvae.
-Multiple male adults tend female chrysalids and mating often takes place before the female emerges from the chrysalis.
+Multiple male adults tend female chrysalids; mating often takes place before the female emerges from the chrysalis.

 Caterpillars feed on the leaves of host plants.
-Adults feed on nectar and also eat pollen.
+Adults feed on nectar and also eat pollen; they forage along linear routes.
 Native larval host plants include the vines corkystem passionflower (Passiflora suberosa) and maypop (Passiflora incarnata).
-Native nectar plants include the shrub firebush (Hamelia patens).
+Native nectar plants include the shrub firebush (Hamelia patens var. patens).
 Larvae will also feed on the edible passion fruit (Passiflora edulis).